Siem Reap Gay Travel

 There were several blackouts while I was in Siem Reap and I noticed many smaller/boutique hotels did not have any generators.
 Be sure to choose a substantially sized hotel to avoid getting stuck in the dark!

-It is also possible to get a day pass to use the amenities at MEN’s Spa in Siem Reap.
+Purchasing a day pass to use the amenities at MEN’s Spa in Siem Reap is also an option.
 They have a nice pool and outdoor space as well as a decent gym.
 Make sure to check out the latest reviews before heading over!

 Here’s the low-down in the temples.
 Angkor Wat is obviously the big draw, but it is only one of many temples in the area.
-Although Angkor Wat is the most well-known, that doesn’t necessarily make it the best.
+Just because Angkor Wat is the most well-known, that doesn’t mean it’s the only thing to see.

 Where to Get Angkor Wat Tour Tickets